qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 > Is the patient's age associated with gallstone recurrence?
 > > ## Solution to Challenge 3
 > >
+> > The variables of interest are gallstone recurrence (categorical, 2 groups)
+> > and age (continuous).
+The appropriate test is therefore either the t-test
+> > or Mann-Whitney test, depending on whether the data is normally distributed
+> > or not
 > > ```r
 > > # Test normality in both groups
 > > shapiro.test(gallstones$Age[which(gallstones$Rec=="NoRecurrence")])